corcor322/Holding-Out-For-A-Hero/src/main/java/com/tasty/README.md

 ## Team Members

-- **Raymond Maroun** - Contributed skeleton code for initial commit.
+- Corrie Salerno-Brazell: Sole developer

 ## Thanks

-- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code and navigating git/github.
+- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code.
-- A big thank you to Cameron for helping me debug my writeToFile method.
+- Thanks to Aaron for help on the checkOut method.
-- Special thanks to Carmen and Aaron for their motivation, advice, help finding curly braces, and teaching me about the temporal adjuster.
+- Special thanks to Cameron for taking time to review my code and guide me through the price method overrides.